 Multivariable analysis is an essential tool in modern epidemiology.
 Particularly observational research and research about aetiology is multivariable by nature.
 To critically appraise the published literature and to engage in epidemiological research, a basic understanding of multivariable models and the underlying assumptions is required.

-The aim of this course component is to enable participants to appraise and apply three types of multivariable analysis, i.e. linear, logistic, and Cox regression, in the domain of public health research.
+The aim of this course component is to enable participants to appraise and apply four types of multivariable analysis, i.e. linear, logistic, Poisson and Cox regression, in the domain of public health research.

 This is an advanced course component: it should allow a deeper understanding of basic concepts of epidemiology and statistics, such as bias, confounding, effect modification, stratification, significance, and study design.

 - MPH students planning to use multivariable analysis methods for their thesis work